DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

 Place the entirety of the above code block at the end of your `~/.profile`, since we want this configuration to persist.
 This is important both so that the `greymatter` command continues to function after a logout, and also so that you can open multiple SSH sessions without worrying about reconfiguring it.

-Verify your CLI connection with
+Verify your CLI connection with:

 ``` bash
 greymatter list cluster